Fort Lauderdale victims include grandparents

 (CNN)Their lives ended suddenly, tragically, in a storm of gunfire at Fort Lauderdale-Hollywood International Airport.

-But the five people who died in the shooting Friday filled their lives up until that moment with love, ambition, achievement and the simple act of living.
+But those who died in the shooting Friday filled their lives up until that moment with love, ambition and achievement.

-Here is what we know so far about the victims:
+Three of the five slain victims have not been publicly identified.
+But here is what we know so far about the other two:

 Terry Andres